TaskCoach.AI Blog

 Obsidian vs TaskCoach.AI: Two Knowledge Graphs, Two Jobs

-Obsidian and TaskCoach.AI both ship knowledge graphs.
-The difference is what surrounds the graph.
-A side-by-side look at when each architecture wins.
+Obsidian and TaskCoach.AI both ship a knowledge graph.
+The real difference is everything built around it.
+A side-by-side look at when each architecture actually wins.

 ADHD Sleep Science: Why Your Brain Won't Shut Off + 7 Hacks